s-tikhomirov/s-tikhomirov.github.io/about.md

 [Smartcheck](http://hdl.handle.net/10993/35862) was among the first papers on automated security analysis for Solidity code.
 We proposed a comprehensive classification of bugs in Solidity contracts known at the time, including the infamous re-entrancy vulnerability that destroyed The DAO in 2016.
-We developed a tool that detects said vulnerabilities, and test it on a large set of real-world contracts.
+We developed a tool that detects said vulnerabilities, and tested it on a large set of real-world contracts.

 ## 2018: P2P-level deanonymization in Bitcoin and friends